-We are delighted to announce that a range of Scholarships are available for Sixth Form applicants applying for a place in Year 12 at Wycliffe College.
-We are looking for applicants who show excellence in academic, all-rounder, sporting, musical, dramatic, modern foreign language, design and technology and art disciplines.
+We are delighted to announce that a range of Scholarships are available for Sixth Form candidates applying for a place in Year 12 at Wycliffe College in September 2025.
+We are looking for candidates who show excellence in academic, all-rounder, sporting, musical, dramatic, modern foreign language, design technology and art disciplines.